karai17/lapis-centos/README.md

 pre-configured for this image.
 The application is in the `www` directory.
 Copy the contents of this directory into your `www` volume as listed in the above example script.

-# Notes

-Due to an issue with lua-cjson not compiling on the latest beta of LuaJIT 2.1, this Docker image installs LuaJIT 2.0 from the CentOS EPEL repo and uses that for LuaRocks.
-OpenResty still uses its own local LuaJIT 2.1, so let's hope the binaries built on LuaJIT 2.0 are compatible!